 Scholarly Commons Citation

 Tushnet, Mark V., "The "Constitution Restoration Act" and Judicial Independence: Some Observations" (2006).
 Georgetown Law Faculty Publications and Other Works.
-Paper 252.
+252.